-Dental elevators:The elevator has a blade-like tip which is wedged into the space between the tooth and the surrounding bone.
+Dental elevators:The elevator has a blade-like tip that is wedged into the space between the tooth and the surrounding bone.
 When the elevator is twisted, it expands the socket and frees the tooth from the jawbone.
 It can then be pulled out easily.

-Extraction forceps: They are used to grip the tooth which has to be extracted.
+Extraction forceps: They are used to grip the tooth, which has to be extracted.
 There are different types of forceps to extract frontal and backward teeth.